 We have personally vetted the services of a specialist insurance broker*, which specialises in finding the most suitable cover for those with high-risk occupations.

 To speak to an adviser, with no obligation to take things further, click the link above and complete the short form.
 The firm employs strong ethics and will only ever offer a policy if it is the best policy to suit your needs, something we have witnessed first hand when we recently visited their offices.
-The firm even offers £50 cashback if you take out a recommended life insurance policy.
+You'll receive up to £100 cashback if you take out a recommended life insurance policy.